jballas/441_work/HW-10/readme.md

 I had another simple error that was giving me problems with my animation.
 For some reason I changed my movement variable `direction` into a local variable and I could no longer get my object to bounce.
 I didn't realize why it stopped working, until I changed the variable back to a global variable and it worked.

-While, it was easy to get my audio into the screen, having it play was a different matter.
-I
+While it was easy to get my audio into the screen, having it play was a different matter.
+I couldn't use the full path, just the local one.

 ## Conclusion
-My final project is going to be a game, so I really wanted to get these code down.
-Instead, I felt rather unorganized and did not feel like I was making a game at all.
-It wasn't until I got the code to work that I came up with a game scenario.
+My final project is going to be a game, so I really wanted to practice game mechanics.
+Instead, my coding felt unorganized and I did not feel like I was making a game at all.
+It wasn't until I got the code to work, then I came up with a game scenario.
 You have 2 bugs on screen.
 The player must to avoid the bouncing bug, or else they'll be eaten.
 That's the game.
 You can lose apparently, but not win.
 It's a bug eat bug world out there.

 Coding can only take a game so far, it needs to have a narrative of some kind in order to make it an acutal game.